hdk1983/HIDOS/README.md

 The boot code is probably not compatible with other DOS.
 It loads `IO.SYS` only, then `IO.SYS` loads `MSDOS.SYS`.

+## Boot on a HIDOS virtual machine

+The `VM_IO.SYS` is for the HIDOS virtual machine.
+Copy `VM_IO.SYS`, `MSDOS.SYS`, and `COMMAND.COM` to a disk image.
+Then start hidosvm/hidosvm command with the disk image file name.

+The HIDOS virtual machine is very simple architecture and NOT compatible with PC.
+See hidosvm/hidosvm.txt for details.

 ## Current Status